 If you are a dog person you know that they hold a special place in your heart and family.
-We are dog people and Little Bit will be quick to tell you how much she loves dogs which is why we read lots of dog books.
-For that reason I have a long list of books that you can read to your dog lover.
-If you aren’t a dog lover maybe these books will change your mind.
+We are dog people, and my kids will be quick to tell you how much they loves dogs which is why we read a lot of dog books.
+Over the years I’ve collected a long list of books about dogs that you can read to your dog lover or share with your preschool class.
+If you aren’t a dog lover maybe these books will change your mind!
 There are so many great books about dogs it was hard to limit the list, but I hope that you enjoy our favorite dog books.

 Bark George by Jules Feiffer